 Sleeve Addition Mandala Tattoo

-Mandala tattoos seamlessly fit into any style of sleeve, as they can get into any space and be crafted in so many different ways.
-This one is blended so seamlessly into the sleeve that it looks like one large tattoo.
+Mandala tattoos seamlessly fit into any style of sleeve, as they can get into any space and have so many different options for crafting them.
+This one blends so seamlessly into the sleeve that it looks like one large tattoo.